Lagrangian extensions and left symmetric structures on the four-dimensional real Lie superalgebras: The notion of - T*- extensions and - Pi T*- extensions

 We will introduce the notion of $T^*$-extension and $\Pi T^*$-extension of Lie superalgebras (Lagrangian extensions).
-Originally, the notion of $T^*$-extension for Lie algebras was first introduced by Bordemann in \cite{Bor}.
-Recently, it was studied in \cite{BC} in the context of quasi-Frobenius Lie algebras, and then in \cite{BM} in the context of quasi-Frobenius Lie superalgebras.
+The notion of a $T^*$-extension for Lie algebras was originally introduced by Bordemann in \cite{Bor}.
+Recently, it was studied in \cite{BC} in the context of quasi-Frobenius Lie algebras, and then in \cite{BBE, BM} in the context of quasi-Frobenius Lie superalgebras.